If we have not met, let this serve as an introduction.

 My parents expected a boy and had prepared the name Ilya.
 To their surprise a girl was born – so instead of Ilya – Ekaterina.
 Of course, no one calls a baby Ekaterina, the given diminutives are Katya, Katyusha, Katienka.

-I graduated from high school majoring in natural sciences in 1999, wanted to become an industrial designer, was not accepted to the best school in Sweden in that sphere, so I opened my first company: A mass uniform – designing, producing and selling womenswear.
+In high school I was a Natural Science Program student.
+After some thoughts of becoming a lawyer I decided an industrial designer, focusing on ergonomic design was what I wanted, however, I was not accepted to the best school in Sweden in that sphere, so a little by chance I started my first company: A mass uniform – designing, producing and selling womenswear.
 I produced collections that included knitted cardigans, jeans, jackets and tops (production was in Estonia).
+I was still Cattis.

-2002.
-I went to London to study Fashion Design Technology at London College of Fashion, University of the Arts.
-On the first day, my classmates said: “We will call you Kate”.
+In 2002 I went to London to study Fashion Design Technology at London College of Fashion, University of the Arts.
+On day one, my classmates said: “We will call you Kate”.

 Later I worked as a designer at Whyred and H&M, and in 2005 I saw a vacancy – in Russia.
-I moved to St Petersburg to work as a brand manager at Zarina (Melon Fashion Group).
-No longer a little girl, people called me Ekaterina.
+I moved to St Petersburg to work as a brand manager at Zarina, now Melon Fashion Group.
+No longer a little girl in Russia, colleagues called me Ekaterina.

-In 2006 I decided to change industry, and started to work at Katerina City Hotel, Moscow.
-I spent a year working in all the departments, became General Manager and later Managing Director and the respectful code forced me to the formal Ekaterina Alexandrovna.
+In 2006 started to work at Katerina City Hotel, Moscow.
+I spent a year working in all the departments, then became General Manager and later Managing Director and the respectful code forced me to the formal Ekaterina Alexandrovna.
 It made me feel 100 years old.
 So instead I asked to be called just Katerina.

-In 2006 I met my future husband, he calls me Katya, and so do friends from the Moscow years.
+In 2006 I met my future husband, Swedish, but knowing Russian, he calls me Katya, and so do friends from the Moscow years, 2006-2016.

 In December 2016 we moved to Boston, Massachusetts.
 I am Katerina to most here, but real friends know me as Katya or Cattis.